-for Not-for-Profits: DCA offers free training and advice to treasurers of small
+service for Not-for-Profits: DCA offers free training and advice to

 / Funding Calendar:

-these calendars when planning your club's activities and
+online.
+Use these calendars when planning your club's activities and

 click here.
 Don't forget to tell us of your event:

 Click here to view.
 If you are responsible for grants for your club

 and don't know where to start, call Jean Proctor on 03 419 0247.